IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * An entry in TalkTask has been made for their homework assignment
 * **List of steps:**
   1. User opens the TalkTask application
-  2. User logs into Talktalk
+  2. User logs into TalkTask
   3. From the home screen, user clicks on create new task button
   4. User fills in data fields in task creation window
   5. User clicks out of the task creation window